Kathleen draws on her formal education, training and professional experience to help identify each client's unique needs

 Regardless of false barriers put in front of us, the truth is when we really want something bad enough, we find a way to do it.
 Having a professional coach in your corner can be a significant benefit.

 - Who am I?
-Exploration of personality traits, natural talents, motivators, life vision/purpose, interests, values, priorities, competencies, knowledge, training and experience.
+Exploration of personality traits, natural talents, motivators, life purpose/philosophy/principles, interests, values, priorities, competencies, knowledge, training and experience.

-- Where Am I Going / What is the Work I want to do?
-Exploring occupational fit for the highest level of satisfaction and success based on the factors that matter most to you.
+- Where Am I Going / What is the Work I Want to Do?
+Discover occupational fit for the highest level of satisfaction and success based on the factors that matter most to you.

 - How will I get there?
-Exploring the strategies you will implement to reach your desired career goal(s).
+Plan the strategies you need to implement to reach your desired career goal(s).

 Work / Life Integration Coaching

 A role is a comprehensive pattern of behavior that is socially recognized, providing a means of identifying and placing an individual in society.

 There are behavioral expectations for every role we carry in life – both our own and other’s expectations.
 It’s these expectations that can lead to the unhealthy guilt experienced by overloaded and overcommitted individuals.
 We check our emails in the evenings and weekends.
 We delay or miss family events because we won’t leave the office.
 And when we do, we take our communication devices with us.

 Rather than worrying about how to balance your commitments, coaching can help you implement strategies to integrate your priorities based on current commitments and goals within each of your roles.

 In today’s complex world, stress overload has become the leading contributor to chaotic living, diminished productivity and high dissatisfaction.

 More than 25 years of clinical studies research at the Hans Selye Foundation/Canadian Institute of Stress in their Body Age program, shows that when stress runs out of control it saps vitality and weakens the immune system often leading to physical and mental illness.